conradakunga/Blog/_posts/2024-12-14-using-linq-countby-in-net-9.md

 Much terser, easier to read and easier to understand.

-CountBy does not need to be a property - it can be something evaluated.
+`CountBy` cannot be levereaged by a property only - it can be something evaluated.

 If we re-work our domain like this: